radius-project/docs/docs/content/reference/limitations.md

 If a user runs `rad deploy appA.bicep`, and then `rad deploy appB.bicep`, the 2nd deployment will fail because `/planes/local/resourcegroups/myenv/providers/Applications.Core/containers/frontend` already exists.

-As a workaround use separate environments configured with separate Kubernetes namespaces.
+As a workaround, use separate environments for applications that have repeated resource names.

 This will be addressed further in a future